oof-bar/craft-utils/readme.md

 #### `toList($prop = null, $separator = ', ', $separatorLast = null)`
 Creates a delimited list from the provided array.
 Accepts a nested property to pull from the constituent objects or arrays.

+#### `unescape`
+Unescapes text with encoded HTML entities.
+Useful in combination with Twig's built-in `raw` filter to output HTML from a trusted third party's API that is double-escaped in a JSON response.

 ### Tests

 #### `sequentialArray`